-Jurisdiction All students shall be under the jurisdiction of the school during normal school hours, from the time the student arrives at school each day until he or she leaves the school campus in the afternoon.
+All students shall be under the jurisdiction of the school during normal school hours, from the time the student arrives at school each day until he or she leaves the school campus in the afternoon.
 In case a student rides a bus, he or she shall be under the jurisdiction of the school from the time he or she boards the bus until the student exits the bus in the afternoon.
 Students shall be under the jurisdiction of the school while attending any school sponsored activity either at school or away from school.
-This shall apply to all students, including athletic teams, pep clubs, and other student organizations.
+This shall apply to all students, including athletic teams, pep clubs, band and other student organizations.
 In disciplinary matters, the school's authority may extend beyond the limits set forth above, in accordance with state law.

+Promotion/Retention

-Promotion/Retention If a student receives an F for the final grade average in ELA or math, the student will be retained.
-In addition, if a student does not meet promotion criteria based on the Louisiana Department of Education's high stakes testing guidelines, that student will be retained.
+If a student receives a D or F for the final grade average in ELA or math, the student will be retained until he/she successfully completes a school approved remediation program.
+In addition, if a student does not meet promotion criteria based on the Louisiana Department of Education's high stakes testing guidelines, that student will be retained until successful completion of a school approved remediation program and LDOE requirements are fulfilled.
 Due to the class sizes and admission policies of AEP, students who are required to repeat a grade will be required to enroll in a different school.
 It is not feasible for students to repeat a grade at A. E. Phillips.

+Homework

-Homework Students are expected to complete assigned homework.
+Students are expected to complete assigned homework.
 Always check with the teacher if you have questions or concerns in this area.
 If your child is absent for only one day, please do not request their homework assignments for that day.
-Your child's teacher will provide it upon their return.
-However, if your child is absent more than one day, please call the office before 9:00 a.m. to request their assignments.
+However, if your child is absent more than one day, you must call the office before 9:00 a.m. to request their assignments.
 Assignments may be picked up in the office between 2:30 and 3:10 p.m.